Increasing charity effectiveness

 Creating a supportive environment

-The environment within which charities work and the way in which they interact with other players, has a strong influence on their success.
+The environment within which charities work and the way in which they interact with other players, has a strong influence on their success and of course, impact on their effectiveness.

 Looking to the future